 I will hold live class sessions on Zoom twice a week.
-The Zoom link and passcode will be available through the class's Canvas site.
-During the Zoom sessions, I plan to do these things: 1) Give "mini-lectures" about key topics, 2) Show and explain how to do the week's Module Activity, 3) Go over answers from the previous Module Activity, and 4) Go over sample test questions.
+The Zoom link and passcode will be sent to you either by email or through the class's Canvas site.
+During the Zoom sessions, I plan to do these things: 1) Give "minilectures" about key topics, 2) Show and explain how to do the week's Module Activity, 3) Go over answers from the previous Module Activity, and 4) Go over sample test questions.